 Or, in some cases, it may trigger sleep terrors and bedtime fears.

-Example: when we brought home our daughter, our then 4-year-old boy had a huge fear that kept him awake.
+For example: when we brought home our daughter, our then 4-year-old boy had a huge fear that kept him awake.
 He was afraid that we’d have to trade his 2-year-old brother for the new baby.
 Luckily, we learned about this fear early and were able to assure him that all four kids were part of the family – and there was no toddler-trade-in program at the hospital.

 Along the same lines, each of our older children has had some bad dreams within a few weeks or months of bringing home a new baby.
 Sometimes they were strange, one-time dreams that barely got remembered.
 Other times they were deep-seated fears that needed addressing.